Zvezke/BN-sumsub/README.md

 pnpm run dev
 ```

 You will also be needing variables for `.env.local`.
 Please contact me for the variables.

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) to run it.